Tetris Worlds

-Tetris Worlds is a version of the video game Tetris.
+Tetris Worlds is a puzzle video game published by THQ based on Tetris (1985) by Alexey Pajitnov.
 Originally released in 2001 for Microsoft Windows and Game Boy Advance, it was later released for Xbox, GameCube, and PlayStation 2 in 2002.
 In 2003, an Xbox Live version titled Tetris Worlds Online and a single-disc compilation version (bundled alongside Star Wars: The Clone Wars) were released for the Xbox.
 The latter was bundled with Xbox systems.

-The platform-specific versions of Tetris Worlds were developed by three different companies.
-Blue Planet Software developed the PC and PlayStation 2 versions, Radical Entertainment developed the GameCube and Xbox versions, and 3d6 Games developed the Game Boy Advance version.
-All versions were published by THQ under license from The Tetris Company.
-Tetris Worlds was THQ's first Tetris game.
-The company later published Tetris Advance also for the Game Boy Advance, Tetris Elements for Windows and Mac OS X, and Tetris Evolution for the Xbox 360.
-Every version except for Game Boy Advance features a distinctly whispering female voice (Kimberly Unger, credited as eKim) as the announcer.
-The game has been translated into French, German, Italian, Spanish and Japanese.

 Gameplay

 Gameplay consists of normal Tetris games.
 However, there are several game modes, tweaking the way the game works.

 Story mode

 The goal is to evacuate the homeworld of the Minos before their solar system's sun Hadar goes supernova.

 The player can send their Mino Tetrinaut to six different worlds, then play the Tetris variant of that world.
 When the player plays enough of that world, more Minos are rescued.
 The better the player does, the more Minos rescued.
 They will then work to create the world into a home for Minos.